DataDog/documentation/content/en/mobile/_index.md

 {{% /tab %}}
 {{% tab "Android" %}}

-Delete a widget by long pressing, dragging, and dropping the widget on the "Remove" button.
+Delete a widget by long pressing, dragging, and dropping the widget to the "Remove" button.

 {{% /tab %}}